HanoverStatsLabs/resources/labs/Lab2Instructions.md

 \vfill
 \vfill
-\newpage
 We can get a visual representation of these counts using a barchart:
 ```{r}
 tally(~state, data=counties) %>% barchart()
 ```
+Click the **Zoom** button to get a longer view of the barchart.

 The default barchart makes no attempt to order the categories, which can make the barchart hard to read.
 We can combine `tally`, `sort` and `barchart` to achieve a barchart ordered by the frequencies.
 This is typically called a **Pareto chart**:
 ```{r}
 tally(~state, data=counties) %>% sort() %>% barchart()
 ```

 3. Which states have fewer than 10 counties?
+Can you see this directly from the barchart?

 \vfill

-On a lighter note, let us use the county name as a categorical variable, and determine for instance what are the most popular county names.
+On a lighter note, let us use the county name as a categorical variable, and determine the most popular county names are.
 We will combine `tally` and `sort` as above but using the `name` variable instead of the `state` variable.
 ```{r}
 tally(~name, data=counties) %>% sort()
 ```
-The result of that command is not very helpful.
+The result of that command is pretty overwhelming.
 Since there are so many counties whose names only appear once, we do not get to see the end of the list.
 To do that, we can use the `tail` command, which shows a number of entries from the end:
 ```{r}
 tally(~name, data=counties) %>% sort() %>% tail(10)
 ```
+\newpage
 There is similarly a `head` command that would show us a number of entries from the top.
-This is not useful in this particular instance.
+It is not useful in this particular instance.

 4. What are the top 5 most frequent county names?
 Why does it make sense that these are popular county names?

 \vfill

 5. We are curious to find out which states have a "Union County".
 We will use the data table on the top left of the screen for this.
 If the county data is not visible there, double-click it in the Environment pane to bring up the data table.
 Use the filter option at the top right of the data table to only show the rows that contain the name "Union County".
-How many of the original 13 colonies have a "Union" County?
+Which of the original confederate states (South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana and Texas) have a "Lincoln" County?

 \vfill